shirhatti/ThrottlePrototype/Throttling APIs.md

 ### Role

-The responsibilities of this component will probably include the settings for filters and limits.
-For filters, this may include specifying which types of requests the limits are applicable or how requests are to be bucketized.
+The responsibilities of this component will probably include the settings for rules and limits.
+For rules, this may include specifying which types of requests the limits are applicable or how requests are to be bucketized.
 For limits, this will likely entail initial resource counts, soft caps, hard caps, throttling levels, and replentishment parameters (frequency and amount) for self-renewing resources.
 Potentially, this might need to be separated into different abstractions.

 ### Implementation layer